 Summerfields Indigenous Bulbs and Seed

 Gordon Summerfield sells a large variety of South African bulb seeds, many identified by locality (so you can buy particular colors or forms).
 He also carries a smaller selection of bulbs.
-E-mail him for his catalog.
+You can see photos of some of his bulbs on his Facebook page (linked above), but you must e-mail him to get his catalog.

 Theodore Payne Foundation